Back to Blog

 Current developments suggest several new discovery methods emerging: spatial computing through Apple's Vision Pro and Meta's Quest platforms creating new ways to interact with information in three-dimensional space, ambient intelligence where smart home devices and IoT systems become information discovery points, automotive integration where cars become mobile information and commerce platforms, wearable computing where smartwatches, fitness trackers, and augmented reality glasses create new touchpoints, and voice-first devices from smart speakers to voice-activated appliances making the future look a lot more like the cartoons and space shows we watched as children, realer than ever.

 Every new interface is being built with AI integration from the ground up.
 This means that optimization principles effective in current AI systems will likely apply to future interfaces as well.
+The parametric layer is especially durable here: a model's training data representation of your brand persists across every interface that model powers.
+Build the parametric presence once, and it carries forward regardless of which interface the buyer uses.

 The Convergence of Digital and Physical

-What This Might Look Like in Practice
+What This Means in Practice

 Cross-Platform Content Performance